All Episodes

 We love Tom.

-Um, so here's the president of the United States.
+So here's the president of the United States.

-He's now arrived here in Hanoi in Vietnam.
+He's now arrived here in Hanoi, in Vietnam.

-Yeah, me and him, we traveled together.
+Me and him, we traveled together.

 We came together.

-We we can't tell that whole story.
+We can't tell that whole story.

 It took a half hour yesterday to tell the whole story about it.